How to Install Git on Linux Mint 22, 21 or 20

 wget https://github.com/git/git/archive/refs/heads/master.zip -O git.zip

-The master version may be unstable and contain bugs.
-The stable release or the PPA method is recommended for a more straightforward installation process.
+Note: The master version may be unstable and contain bugs.
+For a more straightforward installation process, we recommend the stable release or the PPA method.

 Start by extracting the downloaded archive using the unzip command.
 Make sure to replace {version} with the actual version number you downloaded: